garrandall/popular-music-data/tracks/cantaloop--flip-fantasia--us3.md

 Groovy groovy jazzy funky pounce bounce dance as we Dip in the melodic sea, the rhythm keeps flowin', and drips to MC Sweet sugar pop sugar pop rocks it pop
-Ya dont stop 'til the sweet beat drops
+Ya don't stop 'til the sweet beat drops
 I show and prove as I stick and move
 Vivid poems recited on top of the groove
 Smooth, my, floating like a butterfly